grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Organizational processes prohibiting or restricting functions, ports, protocols, software, and/or services

 mechanisms implementing restrictions or prohibition of functions, ports, protocols, software, and/or services

+### cm-7.1: Periodic Review

+Review the system {{ insert: param, cm-07.01_odp.01 }} to identify unnecessary and/or nonsecure functions, ports, protocols, software, and services; and

+Disable or remove {{ insert: param, cm-7.1_prm_2 }}.

+Organizations review functions, ports, protocols, and services provided by systems or system components to determine the functions and services that are candidates for elimination.
+Such reviews are especially important during transition periods from older technologies to newer technologies (e.g., transition from IPv4 to IPv6).
+These technology transitions may require implementing the older and newer technologies simultaneously during the transition period and returning to minimum essential functions, ports, protocols, and services at the earliest opportunity.
+Organizations can either decide the relative security of the function, port, protocol, and/or service or base the security decision on the assessment of other entities.
+Unsecure protocols include Bluetooth, FTP, and peer-to-peer networking.

+the system is reviewed {{ insert: param, cm-07.01_odp.01 }} to identify unnecessary and/or non-secure functions, ports, protocols, software, and services:

+ {{ insert: param, cm-07.01_odp.02 }} deemed to be unnecessary and/or non-secure are disabled or removed;

+ {{ insert: param, cm-07.01_odp.03 }} deemed to be unnecessary and/or non-secure are disabled or removed;

+ {{ insert: param, cm-07.01_odp.04 }} deemed to be unnecessary and/or non-secure are disabled or removed;

+ {{ insert: param, cm-07.01_odp.05 }} deemed to be unnecessary and/or non-secure is disabled or removed;

+ {{ insert: param, cm-07.01_odp.06 }} deemed to be unnecessary and/or non-secure are disabled or removed.

+Configuration management policy

+procedures addressing least functionality in the system

+configuration management plan

+system design documentation

+system configuration settings and associated documentation

+common secure configuration checklists

+documented reviews of functions, ports, protocols, and/or services

+change control records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with responsibilities for reviewing functions, ports, protocols, and services on the system

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Organizational processes for reviewing or disabling functions, ports, protocols, and services on the system

+mechanisms implementing review and disabling of functions, ports, protocols, and/or services

+### cm-7.2: Prevent Program Execution

+Prevent program execution in accordance with {{ insert: param, cm-07.02_odp.01 }}.

+Prevention of program execution addresses organizational policies, rules of behavior, and/or access agreements that restrict software usage and the terms and conditions imposed by the developer or manufacturer, including software licensing and copyrights.
+Restrictions include prohibiting auto-execute features, restricting roles allowed to approve program execution, permitting or prohibiting specific software programs, or restricting the number of program instances executed at the same time.

+program execution is prevented in accordance with {{ insert: param, cm-07.02_odp.01 }}.

+Configuration management policy

+procedures addressing least functionality in the system

+configuration management plan

+system design documentation

+system configuration settings and associated documentation

+system component inventory

+common secure configuration checklists

+specifications for preventing software program execution

+change control records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Organizational processes preventing program execution on the system

+organizational processes for software program usage and restrictions

+mechanisms preventing program execution on the system

+mechanisms supporting and/or implementing software program usage and restrictions

+### cm-7.5: Authorized Software — Allow-by-exception

+Identify {{ insert: param, cm-07.05_odp.01 }};

+Employ a deny-all, permit-by-exception policy to allow the execution of authorized software programs on the system; and

+Review and update the list of authorized software programs {{ insert: param, cm-07.05_odp.02 }}.

+Authorized software programs can be limited to specific versions or from a specific source.
+To facilitate a comprehensive authorized software process and increase the strength of protection for attacks that bypass application level authorized software, software programs may be decomposed into and monitored at different levels of detail.
+These levels include applications, application programming interfaces, application modules, scripts, system processes, system services, kernel functions, registries, drivers, and dynamic link libraries.
+The concept of permitting the execution of authorized software may also be applied to user actions, system ports and protocols, IP addresses/ranges, websites, and MAC addresses.
+Organizations consider verifying the integrity of authorized software programs using digital signatures, cryptographic checksums, or hash functions.
+Verification of authorized software can occur either prior to execution or at system startup.
+The identification of authorized URLs for websites is addressed in [CA-3(5)](#ca-3.5) and [SC-7](#sc-7).

+ {{ insert: param, cm-07.05_odp.01 }} are identified;

+a deny-all, permit-by-exception policy to allow the execution of authorized software programs on the system is employed;

+the list of authorized software programs is reviewed and updated {{ insert: param, cm-07.05_odp.02 }}.

+Configuration management policy

+procedures addressing least functionality in the system

+configuration management plan

+system design documentation

+system configuration settings and associated documentation

+list of software programs authorized to execute on the system

+system component inventory

+common secure configuration checklists

+review and update records associated with list of authorized software programs

+change control records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with responsibilities for identifying software authorized to execute on the system

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational process for identifying, reviewing, and updating programs authorized to execute on the system

+organizational process for implementing authorized software policy

+mechanisms supporting and/or implementing authorized software policy

 ### cm-8: System Component Inventory